 Smoking and appetite suppression

-Some individuals may turn to smoking during fasting periods to suppress their appetite.
+Some people may turn to smoking during fasting periods to suppress their appetite.
 Nicotine, as an appetite suppressant, can temporarily reduce feelings of hunger.

 However, relying on smoking to suppress appetite is not a healthy or recommended strategy.
 The potential harms associated with smoking far outweigh any short-term benefits in managing hunger during fasting.